sprblm/dots-patterns/patterns/secret-sharing/index.md

 ## The Design Solution

-Because trust is inherently social, we can model secret management in a social way also.
+Because trust is inherently social, we can also model secret management in a social way.
 Secret sharing allows you to share your secret with a number of people - friends, family members, or any organization you place your trust in!

-If you lose your original secret, these peers could choose to come together to recreate your secret for you.
-Thanks to some mathematical magic (cryptography!) no single peer can recreate your secret.
+If you lose your original secret, these people (peers) could choose to come together to recreate your secret for you.
+Secret sharing is also known as "sharding" -- think about breaking up a secret into different shards, spread across a number of peers.
+Thanks to some mathematical magic (cryptography!) no single peer can recreate your secret with their shard.
 This prevents a single attacker or rogue employee from stealing your secret, as they would need to coordinate with a number of your peers to unlock the secret.

 ## Examples